adstriegel/cse34468-su24/hw/lab-03/lab3.md

 * For the east-west crosswalk, there is only a single walk / do not walk light as there is not a middle portion to traverse.
 * For mimicking the tick of the speaker, we will flash a light light on and off associated with that direction (250 ms on, 750 ms off).

 Think about what sort of timing each light should have.
 How long should the main traffic light be green for a given direction?
 How much time does that give for the crosswalk?
 What are the different states where you might enumerate the overall system?
+Try walking across part of the classroom for what you think is an appropriate distance, how long does that take?
+Think as well about waiting, recognizing the light has changed and starting to walk across in your timing consideration.

 For instance, you might say that the main traffic light should have 30 seconds.
 When the main traffic light is green, that means that the crosswalk in parallel should be green for 20 or 25 of those 30 seconds.
 You might view that as a state with something like the following information: